Diabetic foot ulcers: Surgery options to treat and prevent podiatric emergencies

 “One of the most important advantages I can offer patients is access to a full spectrum of therapies based on scientific evidence, and a comprehensive team of clinicians and surgeons that are dedicated to Diabetic Limb Salvage.
 We have a close working relationship with world-class vascular surgeons, infectious disease experts, orthopedic surgeons, and therapists.
 Our system fosters communication and collaboration,” Dr. Lavery says.

 “We use the proven treatments that might be considered old school, as well as many of the most innovative treatments in the world.
 And because we collaborate with industry to study new technologies, we often have new treatments that are not available at other centers,” he adds.

-As director of research for UT Southwestern’s Department of Plastic Surgery, Dr. Lavery leads a team that’s focused on improving treatment and prevention of diabetic foot complications.
+We have a strong commitment to research and investigating new therapies.
+Dr. Lavery leads a research team that’s focused on improving treatment and prevention of diabetic foot complications.
 Dr. Lavery’s groundbreaking work has received research funding from the National Institute of Health (NIH), Veterans Administration (VA), American Diabetes Association, Agency for Health Quality Research, Qatar National Research Foundation, American College of Foot and Ankle Surgeons, American Podiatric Medical Association, and private industry.
-This includes studies funded by the National Institutes of Health (NIH), such as identifying biomarkers in diabetic patients to diagnose and monitor foot infections and to help doctors understand why some people heal and some don’t.
+This includes studies funded by the National Institutes of Health (NIH), such as identifying biomarkers in diabetic patients to diagnose and monitor foot infections and to help doctors understand why some people heal and some do not.